cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 # Ed25519ph, Ed25519ctx, and Ed25519

-This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as modifications of routines in {{RFC8032, Section 5.1}}.
-BlindKeyGen invokes the key generation routine specified in {{RFC8032, Section 5.1.5}} and outputs only the private key.
+This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as modifications of routines in {{Section 5.1 of RFC8032}}.
+BlindKeyGen invokes the key generation routine specified in {{Section 5.1.5 of RFC8032}} and outputs only the private key.
 This section assumes a context value `ctx` has been configured or otherwise chosen by the application.

 ## BlindPublicKey and UnblindPublicKey